Open Video 101: A dispatch from the intersection of arts, technology and public policy

 My favorite illustration of what open video might mean for content creators came from the Middle Eastern television network Al-Jazeera, who decided to license footage from the conflict in Gaza under Creative Commons, meaning people can freely use the footage with attribution.
 It was exciting to see the different types of people who picked that footage up: Wikipedia, filmmakers, artists, educators, video game makes, activists, independent media and more.

 The conference program postulates that by 2013, online video will account for 90% of all Internet traffic.
 We are long overdue for a serious discussion of what that will mean for the film business, online media and journalism.
-Packed with developers, public policy experts, and content creators, this conference was an important step in that direction.Explore posts in the same categories: in other news, video comment below, or link to this permanent URL from your own site.
+Packed with developers, public policy experts, and content creators, this conference was an important step in that direction.in other news, video comment below, or link to this permanent URL from your own site.